plizeee/itpa-teams-bot/README.md

 This project isn't meant to be used by anyone else, but if you want to, you can.
 It's mostly a personal project that I use as an excuse to apply what I learned in class, as well as whatever I'm interested in at the time.
 The code certainly won't win me any awards, but I hope it demonstrates my ability to learn and apply new concepts.

-Shoutouts to Will for helping and collaborating with me on this project, as well as Ben, who scrutinized my code and... well, scrutinized my code.
+Massive thanks to the following people for helping me with this project:
+-lilmrmagoo for actively contributing to the project, optmizing the code, improving code readability, implementing scalability solutions and disucssing ideas with me

 ## Getting Started